-I have been asked many times about the origins of Calm and also what makes Calm different to other rehabs in Bali.
-Let me try to explain; The concept of Calm was developed a long time before we started operations.
-Having been successfully treated for alcohol and drug addiction overseas myself, I gradually came to the realization that I wanted to enter this profession and help others.
+I have been asked many times about the origins of Calm and also what aside from the obvious non-12 step approach, what makes Calm different to other rehabs in Bali?
+Let me try to explain; The concept of Calm was developed over five years ago, before we started operations.
+Having been successfully treated overseas myself, I gradually came to the realization that I wanted to enter this profession and help others.

 I initially looked at developing a sober living network, however, the further into the research I got, the more I became interested in moving towards a more clinical approach.
 I discussed my ideas with my longtime friend Andy (now Calm’s Business Development Director), who had seen what rehabilitation had done for me and who himself wanted to be involved in something more rewarding.